 continuing demand for digital skills

-As the demand for technology in the manufacturing industry continues to increase, so will the need for skilled workers.
+While manufacturing has relied on digital technologies for decades, the past few years have pushed many companies to significantly increase their investment in technology.
+However, as the demand for technology in the manufacturing industry continues to grow, so will the need for skilled workers.
 Unfortunately, the growing skills gap could negatively impact many manufacturers.

 solutions